Indecent Exposure Charges in Michigan

 Simple Indecent Exposure

-Simple Indecent Exposure is a misdemeanor under Michigan law, punishable by up to up to one full year in jail, a fine of up to $1,000, or both.
+Michigan classifies Simple Indecent Exposure as a misdemeanor crime.
+If charged with this, you could face up to one year in jail, up to a $1,000 fine, or both.

 Aggravated Indecent Exposure

-Aggravated Indecent Exposure is a felony punishable by up to two years in prison, with possible fines of up to $2,000, or both.
-Equally important, a conviction can land you on Michigan’s public Sex Offender Registry.
+Michigan classifies Aggravated Indecent Exposure as a felony crime.
+If charged with this, you could face up to two years in prison, up to a $2,000 fine, or both.
+On top of this, you will be required to register on Michigan’s public Sex Offender Registry.

-The law defines a sexual delinquant as being “any person whose sexual behavior is characterized by repetitive or compulsive acts which indicate a disregard of consequences or the recognized rights of others.”
-It also refers to someone who uses force to get another person to comply with sexual acts, or someone who commits “sexual aggressions against children under the age of 16.”
+A sexual delinquent is defined as, “any personal whose sexual behavior is characterized by repetitive or compulsive acts which indicate a disregard of consequences or the recognized rights of others.”
+A sexual delinquent could also refer to someone who forces another to comply with sexual acts, or someone who commits “sexual aggression against children under the age of 16.”

-Under state law, if a person is considered by the court to be a sexual delinquent at the time that they committed an act of Indecent Exposure, they could be punished by a sentence of indeterminate time, up to and including life in prison.
+If a person is considered a sexual delinquent at the time that they are convicted of indecent exposure, they may have to serve a harsher sentence.
+This could mean up to life in prison.

 Sex Offender Registry

-The Michigan Court of Appeals has defined Indecent Exposure as “the exhibition of those private parts of the person which instinctive modesty, human decency or natural self-respect requires shall be customarily kept covered in the presence of others.”
+Indecent Exposure, as defined by the Michigan Court of Appeals, is “the exhibition of those private parts of the person which instinctive modesty, human decency or natural self-respect requires shall be customarily kept covered in the presence of others.”